Roweski/BaseTune/README.md

 > GET /deviceManagement/configurationPolicies/{id}?$expand=settings
 > ```

 The `settingDefinitionId` is a technical identifier that corresponds to the human-readable friendly name shown in the Intune UI.
-Instead of fetching the  `$expand=settings,settingDefinitions` values per policy, Basetune will download all setting definitions in a single call to a JSON file and reuse them for all subsequent comparisons to minimize API overhead.
+Instead of fetching the  `$expand=settings,settingDefinitions` values per policy, Basetune downloads all setting definitions in a single call to a JSON file.
+These are reused for all subsequent comparisons to minimize API overhead and enable offline comparisons without requiring an active connection.

 > ```